Deir Yassin massacre

-In addition to the killing there was widespread looting and there may have been cases of mutilation and rape.
-For decades it was believed that 254 Palestinian Arabs had been killed, although present scholarship puts the death toll at around 110.
-By the end of the operation all of the villagers had been expelled (Note: Morris 2005 "The remaining villagers were then expelled.") and the Haganah took control of the village.
-(Note: Hogan 2001 "By Monday, 12 April, the Haganah decided to take full control of Deir Yassin from the Irgun and Lehi.")
-In 1949 the village was resettled by Israelis, becoming part of Givat Shaul.
+In addition to the killing, there was widespread looting and there may have been cases of mutilation and rape.
+For decades, it was believed that 254 Palestinian Arabs had been killed, although present scholarship puts the death toll at around 110.
+By the end of the operation, all of the villagers had been expelled (Note: Morris 2005 "The remaining villagers were then expelled.") and the Haganah took control of the village.
+In 1949, the village was resettled by Israelis, becoming part of Givat Shaul.

 News of the killings was widely publicized, sparking terror among Palestinians across the country, frightening many to flee their homes in anticipation of further violence against civilians by advancing Jewish forces.
 The massacre greatly accelerated the 1948 Palestinian expulsion and flight and strengthened the resolve of Arab governments to intervene, which they did five weeks later, beginning the 1948 Arab–Israeli war.
 The Haganah denied its role in the attack and publicly condemned the massacre, blaming it on the Irgun and Lehi, and the Jewish Agency for Palestine (which controlled the Haganah), sent Jordan's King Abdullah a letter of apology, which Abdullah rejected, holding them responsible.
 (Note: Benny Morris, 1948: A History of the First Arab-Israeli War (2008), "The atrocities were condemned by the Jewish Agency, the Haganah command, and the Yishuv's two chief rabbis, and the agency sent King Abdullah a letter condemning the atrocities and apologizing (which he rebuffed, saying that "the Jewish Agency stands at the head of all Jewish affairs in Palestine").")
-Four days after the Deir Yassin massacre, on April 13, a reprisal attack on the Hadassah medical convoy in Jerusalem ended in a massacre killing 78 Jews, most of whom were medical staff.
+Four days after the Deir Yassin massacre, on 13 April, a reprisal attack on the Hadassah medical convoy in Jerusalem ended in a massacre killing 78 Jews, most of whom were medical staff.
 Material in Israeli military archives documenting the Deir Yassin massacre remains classified.